 Cam timing is a relationship between where the cam is indexed at (phased) with the crank.
 When it is referred-to as "straight-up" or at "zero", it means it is degree for degree in line with the TDC index of the crank, where the cam manufacturer wanted the cam to be at.
 It isn't advanced, and it isn't retarded in relationship with the crank.

-Ignition timing ONLY has to do with when the sparkplug lights.
-The distributor may be driven by the cam gear BUT, the distributor rotates freely and can be rotated in any position to set the timing wherever you want, regardless of whether the cam is advanced, retarded or strauight-up.
+Ignition timing ONLY has to do with when the spark plug lights.
+The distributor may be driven by the cam gear BUT, the distributor rotates freely and can be rotated in any position to set the timing wherever you want, regardless of whether the cam is advanced, retarded or straight-up.
 Just because they share the same word of "timing" doesn't mean they are referring to the same MEANING of what "timing" is.
-For some reason a lot of guys think that if their cam is advanced (or retarded) a few degrees that it affects their ignition timing, when nothing could be further from the truth.
+For some reason a lot of guys think that if their cam is advanced (or retarded) a few degrees that it affects their ignition timing.
+Nothing could be further from the truth.
 Regardless of where the cam is "phased" in relationship to the crank, you can ALWAYS rotate the distributor to achieve the ignition timing you want to have.

 Fuel is supposed to be a controlled burn with an even & controlled expansion.
 When detonation happens, it is more of an out of control explosion.
-If you stood behind your car and pushed on it smoothly and evenly with yur hands, it'll begin to roll.
-It doesn’t take that much effort to get it to roll, but if you stood behind you car and smacked it with a 12 Lb sledge hammer, the force you hit the car with is MUCH greater than when you pushed on it smoothly with your hand, yet the car didn’t move an inch.
+If you stood behind your car and pushed on it smoothly and evenly with your hands, it'll begin to roll.
+It doesn’t take that much effort to get it to roll, but if you stood behind you car and smacked it with a 12 Lb sledge hammer, the force you hit the car with is MUCH greater than when you pushed on it smoothly with your hand, BUT the car didn’t move an inch.
 All you did was put a great big dent in the back of your car.
-The force you hit it with was MUCH greater than yoru hand pushing on it was, yet the result of moving the car was much less.
-That is what happens when detonation happens inside a cylinder.
-So you can only go just so far on the timing before you have detonation, and when it happens, it's like smacking the top of the piston with a sledge hammer rather than pushing in it with a smooth & controlled burn.
+That is what happens when detonation happens inside a cylinder... you go from a controlled burn (a push) to an uncontrolled hammer smack, which breaks pistons, hammers bearings, spits-out head gaskets, etc. So you can only go just so far on the timing before you have detonation, and when detonation happens, it's like smacking the top of the piston with a sledge hammer rather than pushing on it with a smooth & controlled burn.